 As mentioned before, impure water will potentially short active electronics.

 This is something to consider at extreme humidity, especially when working with active microphones (condensers and active ribbons) that have much more inner circuitry than passive microphones (dynamics and passive ribbons).

 Condenser Capsule Malfunction

 A typical condenser capsule is known as an AF (audio frequency) capsule.
 These capsules work like parallel-plate capacitors that store a constant electric charge.
 Any movement in the front plate (diaphragm) changes the distance between the front plate and the stationary backplate.
-This change in distance causes a change in capacitance which produces and inversely proportionate change in voltage (mic signal).
+This change in distance causes a change in capacitance which produces an inversely proportionate change in the voltage (mic signal).

 Unfortunately, these capsules are inherently in a high-impedance circuit (> 1 GΩ).

 Therefore, this electricity will often have an easier time escaping on airborne water molecules than through the impedance converter (the capsule output) in humid conditions.
 This causes noise, crackling, diminished frequency response, and a reduced output level.

 To read more about microphone capsules, check out my article What Is A Microphone Capsule?
 (Plus Top 3 Most Popular Capsules).

 Therefore, it’s best to keep microphones in relatively dry conditions.
 Try keeping your recording spaces dry with dehumidifiers and store microphones in dry places with desiccants when not in use.